 - Use Data Check - Studemo.txt AVC (English Learner Aggregate Total by Site) to check your total EL number by site.

-- To check the accuracy of your Special Education data, please use Data Check - Studemo.txt AVC 4 (Primary and Secondary Disability).
-This report will show a list of all students who have either a Primary or Secondary Disability.
+- To check the accuracy of your Special Education data, use report the Data Check - Studemo.txt AVC 4 (Primary and Secondary Disability).
+This report will display a list of all students who have either a Primary or Secondary Disability.
 Additional Special Education reports will be available with the specialed.txt validation.

 504 Accommodations and Review Dates are brought over in the Studemo.txt.
 Unlike Special Education, in order for accurate reporting, 504 programs are brought over in the programs.txt as a program.
 With that in mind, it is important to acknowledge that, by separating these fields into 2 imports, errors and confusion can arise.
 To prevent this, make sure to view both the report below (showing all 504 accommodations and Review Date fields) as well as the 504 report within the programs.txt validation.

-- To confirm accuracy, please use Data Check - Studemo.txt AVC 5 (504 Accommodations and Review Date).
-The goal of this report is to help you confirm by comparing the list of students in Illuminate with a similar list from your Legacy SIS.
+- To confirm accuracy, use the report Data Check - Studemo.txt AVC 5 (504 Accommodations and Review Date).
+The goal of this report is to help you confirm accuracy by comparing the list of students in Illuminate with a similar list from your Legacy SIS.
 If the accommodations do not match, please review your extract.

 This field is very important as it will be used as part of the automatic calculation for SED.
 This field, in conjunction with Lunch Program data (brought over via the programs.txt) will designate the student as part of the SED population.
 If a student is participating in a Free or Reduced lunch program OR if a student's parent's highest level of education is not a high school graduate, they will be considered to be a part of the SED population (https://www.cde.ca.gov/ta/ac/ap/glossary06e.asp).